ad-si/awesome-sheet-music/README.md

 - [chromatik] \(commercial\) - Play along to sheet music of previously unreleased tunes.
+- [Clairnote] - Alternative music notation to ease reading and understanding.
 - [flat.io] - The online music score editor for your compositions.
 - [Fretmonster] - Fingering charts app for Guitar, Ukulele, Bass, and Mandolin.
 - [Fretboard] - Chord diagrams for Guitar.